Board of Directors

 Secretary

-A native Hoosier, Brian is exploring his Scottish heritage and his new North Carolina home.
-His work at SCOT began at the invitation of friends, and he enjoys learning new things about Scotland, Scottish athletics, and Highland Dancing.
+native Hoosier, Brian enjoys learning new things about Scotland, Scottish athletics, and Highland Dancing.
+Besides genealogy, Brian is learning the mandolin, and enjoys post-Impressionistic art.
 He and his wife Cynthia are the parents of three amazing daughters.

 Clan associations: Rose, Wallace